xylous/settle/doc/SETTLE_MANUAL.md

 - `-u | --update <PATH>` - update a note's metadata, given its path on the filesystem

-- `-g | --generate` - (re)generate the entire database based on what's in the Zettelkasten directory
+- `-g | --generate` - generate the entire database; that is to say, every Zettel's metadata is updated (or stored, if they weren't in the database already)

 - `-m | --move <REGEX>` - this option requires the `--project` option; all Zettel whose title matches `<REGEX>` are moved to the specified project